 It depends upon your policy's coverages if you're covered or not.

 Comprehensive insurance covers severe weather damage For your vehicle's damages, you must have comprehensive coverage to make a claim.
 Comprehensive insurance covers your vehicle for damages that are the result of severe weather or "acts of nature."

 If you have comprehensive insurance on your vehicle, we recommend making a claim immediately.
-If there was a lot of destruction in your area, then you want to be at the front of the line for an insurance adjuster to start processing your claim.
+You want to be at the front of the line for an insurance adjuster to start processing your claim if there was a lot of destruction in your area.
 Your deductible will be due, even though you were not at fault.

 If your car is severely damaged, then it's likely it will be declared a total loss.
-This means your car insurance company will not repair your vehicle but pay you its actual cash value -- the worth of the vehicle the second before it was damaged by a tornado.
+This means your car insurance company will not repair your vehicle but pay you its actual cash value.
+ACV is the vehicle's worth the second before it was damaged by a tornado.

 If this is the case, we advise you to try to calculate the value of your vehicle so that you can negotiate properly with the insurance company.